angular/angular/aio/content/guide/universal.md

 </div>

-To make a Universal app, install the `platform-server` package, which provides server implementations of the DOM, `XMLHttpRequest`, and other low-level features that don't rely on a browser.
+The `platform-server` package, which provides server implementations of the DOM, `XMLHttpRequest`, and other low-level features that don't rely on a browser.
 Compile the client application with the `platform-server` module (instead of the `platform-browser` module) and run the resulting Universal app on a web server.